Zhuofeng-Li/Zhuofeng-Li.github.io/content/publication/link2doc/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*In a submission to 2024 Neurips.*"
+publication: "*In a submission to 2024 Neurips*"
-publication_short: "*In a submission to 2024 Neurips.*"
+publication_short: "*In a submission to 2024 Neurips*"

 abstract: "Textual-edge Graphs (TEGs), characterized by rich text annotations on edges, are increasingly significant in network science due to their ability to capture rich